 • an employer or employee of a committee member;

 • a member of the same partnership as a committee member; or

 An incorporated association may only remove its auditor by resolution passed at a general meeting.
 Two months advance notice of the proposed resolution must be provided to all members, the auditor and CAV.

 Committee members, especially the secretary, should be aware that the Associations Act prescribes various penalties for non-performance of the Act’s requirements.
 Officers should make themselves aware of their responsibilities and ensure that they are carried out; this satisfies the officers’ duties to the association and the law.

 Making an application

-The cost of applying for incorporation depends on whether the model rules are adopted and whether the entity is a company, co-operative or society.
+The cost of applying for incorporation depends on whether the model rules are adopted.
 CAV may refuse to incorporate an association when the type of group is not an appropriate association.

 When an application to incorporate an association is accepted, a certificate of incorporation showing the organisation’s name, registration number and date of incorporation, and a receipt of payment, is emailed to the secretary and the person lodging the application.

 Two or more associations may amalgamate to form one association.
 To do this, each of the associations wishing to amalgamate must pass a special resolution approving the terms of the amalgamation and the statement of purposes and rules of the proposed amalgamated association.
 In addition, the associations must lodge the relevant form with CAV (available on CAV’s website at www.consumer.vic.gov.au).
 When considering an amalgamation, committee members must remember to act in the best interests of their organisation.
 For more information about the process of amalgamating incorporated associations, see CAV’s website.